- Site Builder is available to those using items (Inventory > Items), a feature of our classic version of Checkfront.

 The bar tracks four steps to completing a booking: choose dates, choose a room, configure booking and view summary.
 Once a customer has completed a step, the bar will be updated with their selection/progress.

 Shows the dates that are currently selected by the customer.
 By default, the check-in date will be set for the current day and check-out the following day.
-Once a customer selects their own dates, either via the booking search or the date selector on an item page, the dates shown in the progress bar will update to reflect the selection.
+Once a customer selects their own dates, either via the booking search or the date selector on an item or product page, the dates shown in the progress bar will update to reflect the selection.

 Choose a Room